LOOSE-LIPS/loose-lips-2.0/src/routes/blog/thomas-bodenstaendig-doubts-brainwaves-12/index.md

 description: >-
   A period-piece of raw, provocative, uncompromising Electro Body Music from an authentic Ruhrpot degenerate!Out very soon on a label we fell in love with a few months ago.
-From Thomas Bodenst&auml;ndig&#39;s Is This EBM?
+From Thomas Bodenständig's Is This EBM?
 EP on Brainwaves.
-Out 21.08 on digital &#8211; Pre-order: https://brainwavescrew.bandcamp.com/album/is-this-ebm https://soundcloud.com/brainwaves_crew [...]Read More...
+Out 21.08 on digital – Pre-order: https://brainwavescrew.bandcamp.com/album/is-this-ebm https://soundcloud.com/brainwaves_crew [...]Read More...
 published: true